Improving your project with SBT

 How about modules?

 Those pieces of information are quite useful when we consider multi-project.
 What are the reasons to do that?
 For me personally, it’s about keeping things simple: it is easier to work on a project when some responsibilities are clearly separated.
-Because the order of compilation and direction of dependency is clearly defined we can use modules to enforce concepts like layered architecture, hexagonal architecture and (to a degree) boundary contexts.
+Because the order of compilation and the direction of dependency are clearly defined, we can use modules to enforce concepts like layered architecture, hexagonal architecture, and (to a degree) bounded contexts.

 Of course, it comes with a price: maintenance of such build could be more complex and (as for now) SBT has trouble with caching dependency resolutions, meaning that checking libraries might take a while.
 However, I have seen more than once that keeping things tidy and clean is definitely worth it.

-As for the issue: SBT developers try to address it with an experimental resolution caching feature.
-When it comes to snapshots one can also try to suppress resolution with offline := true setting.
+As for this issue, SBT developers have tried to address it with an experimental resolution caching feature.
+When it comes to snapshots, one can also try to suppress resolution with the offline := true setting.

 Simple setup

-Basic setup of a multiproject would look like that:
+The basic setup of a multi-project build would look like this:

 lazy val moduleA = project.in(file("modules/a"))